Why We Live Here

 Living in Wayne County means living in charming towns or wooded countryside with a low crime rate, quality healthcare, safe schools, and an abundance of cultural, educational and recreational resources.
 Our lifestyle is quite different than our urban neighbors, yet their proximity lends creative and diverse influences and provides opportunities not always enjoyed by rural communities.
 Imagine a weekend where your Saturday is spent boating on Lake Wallenpaupack, a beautiful mountain lake with 52 miles of shoreline, or fly fishing on the Upper Delaware River, one of the premier freshwater fishing spots in the country.
-Sunday is a day trip to New York to take in a Broadway show and enjoy other attractions in the greatest city in the world.

 We have a lifestyle that people want, a lifestyle that will be desirable to employees relocating with their companies.
 This combination of incredible nature, outdoor activities, and nearby urban amenities make Wayne County outstanding!